Theatre of Dionysus: Hellenistic theatre

-Roman period to present day
+Roman period to modern times

 Bema of Phaidros, from the last phase of the Roman reconstruction.

 With the conquest of Greece by Sulla and the partial destruction of Athens in 86 BC The Theatre of Dionysus entered into a long decline.
 King Ariobarzanes II of Cappadocia is attributed with the reconstruction of the Odeion and the presence of an honorary inscription to him found embedded in a late wall of the skene suggest he may have had a hand in the reconstruction of the theatre, There appears to have been a general refurbishment during the time of Nero whose name was erased from the entablature of an aedicule of the scaenae frons in antiquity.
 The skene foundation was underpinned with limestone blocks in this period, the orchestra was reduced in size and refloored in varicoloured marble with a rhombus pattern in the centre.
 A marble barrier was erected in 61 AD or later, enclosing the orchestra up to the parodoi.
 The object of this might have been to protect the audience during gladiatorial combats.
 The last phase of restoration was in the Hadrianic or Antonine era with the construction of the Bema of Phaidros, an addition to the Neronian high pulpitum stage.

 After the late 5th century AD the theatre was abandoned: its orchestra became an enclosed courtyard for a Christian basilica (aithrion) which was built into the eastern parados, while its cavea served as a stone quarry.
 The basilica was subsequently destroyed and by the mid-eleventh century the Rizokastro wall crossed the bema and the parodos walls.
 Archaeological examination of the site began in earnest in the nineteenth century with the excavation of Rousopoulos in 1861.
 Subsequent major archaeological campaigns were Dörpfeld-Reisch, Broneer and Travlos.